k-minz/SPSS-Modeler/README.md

 # SPSS-Modeler
 In this repository, there are projects using only SPSS_Modeler.

+# About projects
-I've done two projects with H department store's transaction data.
+I did two projects with H department store's transaction data in 2015 to practice SPSS-Modeler.
 One for prediction model and the other for association rule model.
+Both projects still needs more work.

 # Requirement
 This extension requires the following